Adjusting Your Diet After a Cancer Diagnosis

 Following a cancer diagnosis, it’s common to notice changes in your appetite.
 You may not feel as hungry as usual, and some foods may even seem to have a different taste or smell than normal.

-“Such changes can be frustrating, especially since getting enough vitamins and nutrients is so important when you’re fighting cancer,” says Mohammed Jaloudi, MD, an oncologist and hematologist at Scripps MD Anderson Cancer Center and Scripps Clinic.
+“Such changes can be frustrating, especially since getting enough vitamins and nutrients is so important when you’re fighting cancer,” says Mohammed Jaloudi, MD, an oncologist at Scripps Clinic.
 “Not eating enough can result in weight loss and decreased muscle mass, both of which may lead to fatigue, make treatment more difficult to tolerate and possibly lead to poor outcomes.”

-“Certain foods may now taste bitter, metallic, too sweet or salty – or not have much taste at all,” says Alison Meagher, a registered oncology nutritionist with Scripps MD Anderson Cancer Center.
+“Certain foods may now taste bitter, metallic, too sweet or salty – or not have much taste at all,” says Alison Meagher, a registered oncology dietitian at Scripps.
 “If your sense of smell is affected, this also may change the way food tastes.”

 • Eat foods at room temperature or cold instead or heated